Stanley William Hayter: Paris

 In 1926, Hayter went to Paris, where he studied briefly at the Académie Julian.
 That same year, he met Polish printmaker Józef Hecht, who introduced Hayter to copper engraving using the traditional burin technique.
 Hecht helped Hayter acquire a press for starting a printmaking studio for artists young and old, experienced and inexperienced, to work together in exploring the engraving medium.
 In 1927, Hayter opened the studio, and in 1933 he moved it to No. 17, rue Campagne-Première, where it became internationally known as Atelier 17.

 Hayter worked with many contemporary artists to encourage their exploration of printmaking as a medium.
-Artists such as Miró, Picasso and Kandinsky collaborated on creating print editions (Fraternité and Solidarité) to raise funds for the support of the Republican cause in the Spanish Civil war.
+Artists such as Miró, Picasso, Kandinsky, and Dalla Husband collaborated on creating print editions (Fraternité and Solidarité) to raise funds for the support of the Republican cause in the Spanish Civil war.

 New York City

 At the outbreak of World War II, Hayter moved Atelier 17 to New York City and taught printmaking at the New School.
 Artists such as Jackson Pollock, Mauricio Lasansky and Mark Rothko made prints at the New York Atelier 17.
 During the war, Hayter collaborated with British artist, historian and poet Roland Penrose and others in setting up a commercial camouflage business: the Industrial Camouflage Research Unit.
 He also first produced finished prints with the method he called "simultaneous color printing," where colour was added to inked intaglio plates by means such as colour-ink-soaked rags, stencils, or rolling a thicker, more viscous ink over a thinner ink, where the thicker ink is rejected and adheres only to the surface surrounding the first ink.

-Hayter acted as advisor to the Museum of Modern Art for the show Britain at War.
+Hayter was an advisor to the Museum of Modern Art for the show Britain at War.
 In connection with the exhibition, he devised an analogue computer to duplicate the angle of the sun and shadow lengths for any time, day and latitude.